grif-on/GMUT/README.md

     - Replaced all global functions with methods in GMUT class/"namespace"
         - `gmltest_start()` --> `GMUT().run_tests()`
         - `gmltest_expect_eq()` --> `GMUT().expect_equal()`
-        - No more ugly functions with `_` prefix in global namespace
+        - Finnaly no more "internal" globals and ugly functions with `_` in IDEs autocomplete
     - Replaced `test()`/`test_f()`/`test_p()` trio with one "overloaded" function `GMUT().test()`
-        - Same goes for draft (disabled) functions
+        - Same goes for draft (disabled) functions trio
     - Now you always need a fixture to register a test
         - But this alongside with overloading means that code now are much more consistent between tests - e.g. `GMUT().test(DefaultFixture, name, fn, array)`, `GMUT().test(MyFixture, name, fn)`, `GMUT().test_draft(MyAnotherFixture, name, fn, array)` and etc.
+    - Draft tests are now runned as regular ones, but with the difference that their pass/failed statistics counted sepparately.
+        - What the point of having custom way of completely disabling tests if you can do this with just `//`.
+        - So instead "draft" tests now have more convinient ussage - they serve as playground for more smooth and feedback rich introduction of tests.
+        - Wrote a draft class/function which "tommorow you" or your fellow programmer will implement in the future?
+Add a draft test that demonstrates how it should work, without interupting your CI/CD.
+        - Don't forget that it is still a bad idea to pile up a lot of "wip" tests :)
 - General refactoring
     - Removal of `expect_null()`/`expect_not_null()`
         - since modern `instance_exists()` in pair with `GMUT().expect_true()`/`GMUT().expect_false()` achieve the same thing as horrible manual "null" check.
 GameMaker now have instance IDs typechecking under the hood!